Logic Pro, Logic Express, MainStage: Disable or remove Audio Unit plug-ins to troubleshoot issues

-- Click Logic Pro (Express) or MainStage in the main menu bar.
+- Click Logic Pro, Logic Express, MainStage, or MainStage 3 in the main menu bar.

-- Choose Preferences > Audio Units Manager from the drop-down menu.
+- Choose Audio Units Manager or Preferences > Audio Units Manager from the drop-down menu.
 The Audio Units Manager will open.

 - Disable Audio Units by deselecting their respective checkboxes in the Logic or Use column and in the Node column (depending on the application).

 - Quit and reopen Logic or MainStage for the changes to take effect.

 If you are having trouble opening Logic or MainStage and suspect an Audio Unit plug-in may be the cause, you can troubleshoot by manually removing plug-ins.